RunestoneInteractive/RunestoneServer/pip/source/Dictionaries/dictionary_accum.rst

         .. tab:: Question

-           Write a program that reads in a string on the command line and returns a table of the letters of the alphabet in alphabetical order which occur in the string together with the number of times each letter occurs.
+           Write a program that reads a person's input and returns a table of the letters of the alphabet in alphabetical order which occur in the string together with the number of times each letter occurs.
 Case should be ignored.
 A sample run of the program would look this this::

-               $ python letter_counts.py "ThiS is String with Upper and lower case Letters." a  2
+               "ThiS is String with Upper and lower case Letters." a 2
                c 1
                d 1
                e 5
                g 1
                h 2
                i 4
                l 2
                n 2
                o 1
                p 2
                r 4
                s 5
                t 5
                u 1
                w 2
-               $

            .. actex:: ex_11_01

+               x = input("Enter a sentence")
+               print(x)

         .. tab:: Answer

             .. activecode:: q1_answer

                 x = input("Enter a sentence")
+                print(x)

                 x = x.lower() # convert to all lowercase